 Youth Progress Index

-In its third edition, the Youth Progress Index empowers public authorities and civil society organizations to pinpoint and address the most urgent needs of young people, remove barries, and allocate resources effectively.
+In its fourth edition, the Youth Progress Index empowers public authorities and civil society organizations to pinpoint and address the most urgent needs of young people, remove barries, and allocate resources effectively.
 The Youth Progress Index evaluates each country individually and also compares a country's performance relative to its economic peers, highlighting whether a nation is underperforming or overperforming given its GDP per capita.
+The Youth Progress Index assess whether their opportunities are actually improving and is used to advocate for youth rights.

 See the results

-In its third edition, the Youth Progress Index empowers public authorities and civil society organizations to pinpoint and address the most urgent needs of young people, remove barries, and allocate resources effectively.
+In its fourth edition, the Youth Progress Index empowers public authorities and civil society organizations to pinpoint and address the most urgent needs of young people, remove barries, and allocate resources effectively.
 The Youth Progress Index evaluates each country individually and also compares a country's performance relative to its economic peers, highlighting whether a nation is underperforming or overperforming given its GDP per capita.
+The Youth Progress Index assess whether their opportunities are actually improving and is used to advocate for youth rights.

 See the results